create3000/x_ite/docs/_posts/glossary.md

 ## F

 flat shading
 : The simplest shading algorithm, called flat shading, consists of using an illumination model to determine the corresponding intensity value for the incident light, then shade the entire polygon according to this value.
 Flat shading is also known as constant shading or constant intensity shading.
 Its main advantage is that it is easy it implement.
 Flat shading produces satisfactory results under the following conditions: 1.
 The subject is illuminated by ambient light and there are no surface textures or shadows.
 2. In the case of curved objects, when the surface changes gradually and the light source and viewer are far from the surface.
 3. In general, when there are large numbers of plane surfaces.
 Figure shows three cases of flat shading of a conical surface.
 The more polygons, the better the rendering.
-With ﬂat shading, each triangle of a mesh is ﬁlled with a single color.
+With ﬂat shading, each triangle of a mesh is filled with a single color.

 field
 : A data element contained in a node.
 Each field has a name and a value of a particular type.